bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 continuous focus to review that properly.
 All end with delayed reviews, merging not fully reviewed code and increasing chances of unnecessary complexity or bugs.

-One exception: replace-like (e.g `sed`) changes across many packages are fine, as long as the author also presents the script/command that was used to perform rename.
+One exception: replace-like (e.g `sed`, `go mod vendor`, `goimports`) changes across many packages are fine, as long as the author also presents the script/command that was used to perform rename.
-Just make sure you don't mix changes made by the script with manual ones!
+**Just make sure you don't mix changes made by the script with manual ones!**

 ### Strict vs Fast.